Tuesday, April 07, 2009

 Bus Routes

 340A/M: From Parangipalya (HSR sector 2), NIFT, CPWD Quarters, 19th main, HSR Depot, Police Station, Agara, Koramangala last stop, St. John's/Forum (Staples side), Dairy Circle/Christ College, Lakkasandra, Wilson Garden, ShantiNagar/Double Road, Richmong Circle (below flyover), Corporation, Majestic.
-Very frequent.
-One at least every 15 minutes during peak hours.

 Update:

 340F: Same route as 340A/M till double road.
 Morning trips go to Mysore bank and Vidhan Soudha.
 Other trips go via Richmond bus stop (near Cash pharmacy on residency road), Ashirvadam junction, SBI, Anil Kumble Circle, ShivajiNagar.
-Decent frequency.

 340C: Same route as 340A/M till Lakkasandra.
 Goes towards ISRO Layout via Ashoka pillar, Jayanagar.
 Low frequency.
+I don't know if this route still exists.
+Haven't seen it in a while.

 340: Goes to K R Market.
 Same route as 340A/F till Lakkasandra.
 Goes straight towards K R Market after that.
 Rarely seen these days.
+Route 340 terminates at Agara sometimes.
+Always check if you want to go to sector 2 on this one.

 340K: Starts from SomasundaraPalya, comes to Parangipalya and goes to K R Market following the same route as 340.
 Low frequency.
+There's one heading to HSR at about 6:50 pm via Agara.

 348F: Starts from Agara depot, comes via CPWD Quarters, NIFT to Parangipalya, towards HSR BDA complex, joins ring road at BDA junction, silk board, Madivala and continues on the same route as 340A/M. Sometimes starts from Parangipalya (HSR 2nd sector).
 Seen every half an hour in the mornings.
 There's a regular one at 8:20 am from CPWD quarters.
 Generally faster at getting to Majestic than 340A/M from ParangiPalya.
+These days I see this plying without a number (just a Vidhan Soudha board).

-There are other 348 series routes that start from MangammanaPalya (near Salarpuria apartments in HSR Sector 7?).
+There are other 348 series routes that start from MangammanaPalya (near Salarpuria apartments in HSR Sector 7).
 These buses go via HSR 5th Main to ring road, silk board, Hosur road, Madivala, Dairy circle, Lakkasandra and on to Majestic via same route as 340 A/M.

 340S: Starts from Parangipalya.
 Same route as 340A/M till St. Johns.
 Goes towards Adugodi on Hosur road via Forum (Raheja Arcade side), Adugodi, Langford road junction (Prestige Elgin), Johnson Market, Vellara junction, St. Patrick's Church, SBI, Bowring Institute/St. Mark's Road, Anil Kumble Circle/MG Road, ShivajiNagar.
-Good route, but only one bus.
-Starts at 7:20 am, 8:20 am and 9:00 am in from Parangipalya.

 141K: CPWD quarters to ShivajiNagar via Agara, Jakkasandra, Koramangala last stop, Sony World Junction, National Games Village, Ejipura junction/VivekNagar, Austin Town, Vellara Junction, ShivajiNagar.
 Rarely seen.
 I think there's one trip in the mornings at around 8:30 am and another in the evening.

 Volvo BIAS-7: HSR BDA complex, Jakkasandra, Koramangala last stop (1st block), Madivala Market, Forum/Checkpost (Staples side), Dairy cirle/Christ College, Lakkasandra, Wilson Garden, ShantiNagar Bus Station/Double Road, Richmond Bus Stop/Cash Pharmacy, M G Road and on to Bangalore Airport via Hebbal.
 Hourly service.
-Usually starts at XX:15 (6:15, 7:15, 8:15 and so on) from HSR.
+Usually starts at XX:15 (6:20, 7:20, 8:20 and so on) from HSR.

 Depot-25: In the afternoons and evenings you might see some buses with boards displaying "Depot-25" or "Agara Depot".
 These buses terminate at Agara and go on to the BMTC bus depot near Mantri Sarovar apartments.
-Looks like some Kendra Sarige Volvo buses start/terminate at this depot.
-I have occassionally seen these Volvos with 340A boards in the evenings.

 CPWD Qaurters: There are some services from/to CPWD quarters without route numbers.
 Usually seen in the mornings and evenings.
 These go to Vidhan Soudha and roughly follow the route taken by 340F in the mornings.